On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

 Now consider the other direction.
-Let $F$ be a $V_1$-FVS such that $|F| = f_{V_1}(G)$.
-Since $G - F$ is a forest, by Lemma~\ref{new11}, there is a spanning tree $T$ in $G$ that contains the entire induced subgraph $G-F$.
-We construct a $V_1$-adjacency matching in $G-T$ and show that it contains at least $\beta(G) - |F|$ 2-groups.
-Since $T$ contains $G-F$, each of the edges in $G-T$ has at least one end in $F$.
-Let $E_2$ be the set of edges in $G-T$ that have their both ends in $F$, and let $E_1$ be the set of edges in $G-T$ that have exactly one end in $F$. \begin{quote} {\bf Claim}. \ Each end of an edge in $E_2$ is shared by exactly one edge in $E_1$.
-In particular, no two edges in $E_2$ share a common end. \end{quote} To see this, let $u$ be an end of an edge $[u, v]$ in $E_2$, where both $u$ and $v$ are in $F$.
-Let $e_1$ and $e_2$ be the other two edges incident to $u$ (note that $u$ has degree 3).
-If $u$ is not shared by an edge in $E_1$, then either both $e_1$ and $e_2$ are in $T$ or one of $e_1$ and $e_2$ is in $E_2$.
-If both $e_1$ and $e_2$ are in $T$, then, since every edge in $G-T$ (including $[u,v]$) has at least one end in $F \setminus \{u\}$, the set $F \setminus \{u\}$ would make a smaller $V_1$-FVS.
-Similarly, if the edge $e_1 = [u, w]$ is in $E_2$, where $w$ is also in $F$, then again $F \setminus \{u\}$ would make a smaller $V_1$-FVS (note that $u$ has degree 3 and that $[u, v]$ and $[u, w]$ are the only edges in $G-T$ that are incident to $u$).
-Therefore, both cases would contradict the assumption that $F$ is a minimum $V_1$-FVS.
-This proves the claim.
+Let $F$ be a minimum $V_1$-FVS for the graph $G = (V, E)$, i.e., $|F| = f_{V_1}(G)$.
+By Lemma~\ref{new11}, there is a spanning tree $T$ in $G$ that contains the entire subgraph $G - {F}$, which is a forest.
+We construct a $V_1$-adjacency matching in $G - E(T)$ and show that it contains at least ($\beta(G) - |F|$) 2-groups.
+Since $T$ contains $G - {F}$, each edge in $G - E(T)$ has at least one end in $F$.
+Let $E_2$ be the set of edges in $G - E(T)$ that have their both ends in $F$, and let $E_1$ be the set of edges in $G - E(T)$ that have exactly one end in $F$. \begin{quote} {\bf Claim}. \ Each end of an edge in $E_2$ is shared by exactly one edge in $E_1$.
+In particular, no two edges in $E_2$ share a common end. \end{quote}